Explore the road construction and structure construction projects that are on the horizon for Milton.

 Extension of Main Street East

 New road construction of Main Street East extension.
-Work requires a Schedule C Municipal Class Environmental Assessment (MCEA).
+Will require a Schedule C Municipal Class Environmental Assessment.

 Louis St. Laurent Avenue Extension

 New road construction of Louis St. Laurent Avenue extension.
-Work requires a Schedule C Municipal Class Environmental Assessment (MCEA).
+Will require a Schedule C Municipal Class Environmental Assessment.

 Peru Road – Cul de Sacs and Bridge Removal

-Preliminary design and EA work commenced in 2022 with construction originally anticipated for 2024, however will ultimately be refined during the 2024 budget process and will depend on surrounding development timing, external agency approvals and land acquisition requirements
+Preliminary design and EA work commenced in 2022 with construction originally anticipated for 2024, however will ultimately be refined during the budget and capital forecasting process in 2024, and will depend on surrounding development timing, external agency approvals and land acquisition requirements.

 Removal of existing structure and installation of cul-de-sacs on both the north and south legs of Peru Road/on either side of the crossing location.